tegorman13/htw/docs/Model/e1-hugo.md

 id="fig-htw-resid-pred"
 alt="Figure 2: Model residuals for each combination of training condition, fit method, and model.
 Residuals reflect the difference between observed and predicted values.
 Lower values indicate better model fit.
 Note that y axes are scaled differently between facets." />

-The posterior distributions of the $c$ and $lr$ parameters are shown <a href="#fig-htw-post-dist" class="quarto-xref">Figure 1</a>, and model predictions are shown alongside the empirical data in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 3</a> and <a href="#fig-cm-dev-pat" class="quarto-xref">Figure 4</a> (i.e. these plots combine all the posterior samples from all of the subjects).
+The posterior distributions of the $c$ and $lr$ parameters are shown <a href="#fig-htw-post-dist" class="quarto-xref">Figure 1</a>, and model predictions are shown alongside the empirical data in <a href="#fig-cm-vx-pat" class="quarto-xref">Figure 3</a> and **?@fig-cm-dev-pat** (i.e. these plots combine all the posterior samples from all of the subjects).
 There were substantial individual differences in the posteriors of both parameters, with the within-group individual differences generally swamped any between-group or between-model differences.
 The magnitude of these individual differences remains even if we consider only the single best parameter set for each subject.

 We used the posterior distribution of $c$ and $lr$ parameters to generate a posterior predictive distribution of the observed data for each participant, which then allows us to compare the empirical data to the full range of predictions from each model.
-Aggregated residuals are displayed in <a href="#tbl-htw-modelError" class="quarto-xref">Table 2</a>.
+Aggregated residuals are displayed in **?@tbl-htw-modelError**.
 The pattern of training stage residual errors are unsurprising across the combinations of models and fitting method .
 Differences in training performance between ALM and EXAM are generally minor (the two models have identical learning mechanisms).
 The differences in the magnitude of residuals across the three fitting methods are also straightforward, with massive errors for the 'fit to Test Only' model, and the smallest errors for the 'fit to train only' models.
 It is also noteworthy that the residual errors are generally larger for the first block of training, which is likely due to the initial values of the ALM weights being unconstrained by whatever initial biases participants tend to bring to the task.
 Future work may explore the ability of the models to capture more fine grained aspects of the learning trajectories.
 However for the present purposes, our primary interest is in the ability of ALM and EXAM to account for the testing patterns while being constrained, or not constrained, by the training data.
 All subsequent analyses and discussion will thus focus on the testing stage.

 The residuals of the model predictions for the testing stage (<a href="#fig-htw-resid-pred" class="quarto-xref">Figure 2</a>) also show an unsurprising pattern across fitting methods - with models fit only to the test data showing the best performance, followed by models fit to both training and test data, and with models fit only to the training data showing the worst performance (note that y axes are scaled different between plots).
 Unsurprisingly, the advantage of EXAM is strongest for extrapolation positions (the three smallest bands for both groups - as well as the two highest bands for the Constant group).
-Although EXAM tends to perform better for both Constant and Varied participants (see also <a href="#tbl-htw-modelError" class="quarto-xref">Table 2</a>), the relative advantage of EXAM is generally larger for the Constant group - a pattern consistent across all three fitting methods.
+Although EXAM tends to perform better for both Constant and Varied participants (see also **?@tbl-htw-modelError**), the relative advantage of EXAM is generally larger for the Constant group - a pattern consistent across all three fitting methods.

 Panel B of <a href="#fig-htw-resid-pred" class="quarto-xref">Figure 2</a> directly compares the aggregated observed data to the posterior predictive distributions for the testing stage.
 Of interest are a) the extent to which the median estimates of the ALM and EXAM posteriors deviate from the observed medians for each velocity band; b) the ability of ALM and EXAM to discriminate between velocity bands; c) the relative performance of models that are constrained by the training data (i.e. the 'fit to train only' and 'fit to both' models) compared to the 'fit to test only' models;